python/cpython/Doc/library/imaplib.rst

 .. method:: IMAP4.open(host, port)

    Opens socket to *port* at *host*.
+This method is implicitly called by the :class:`IMAP4` constructor.
 The connection objects established by this method will be used in the ``read``, ``readline``, ``send``, and ``shutdown`` methods.
 You may override this method.

 .. method:: IMAP4.partial(message_num, message_part, start, length)